Molecular Biology of the Cell

 Dartmouth Digital Commons Citation

 DiPetrillo, Christen G. and Smith, Elizabeth F., "The Pcdp1 Complex Coordinates the Activity of Dynein Isoforms to Produce Wild-Type Ciliary Motility" (2011).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3873.